vanillasource/jaywire/README.md

 explicitly controlled.
 Each time when a new "request" is created the `open()` method needs to be called, and when the request is finished, the `close()` method.

-Between these two calls, all components are instantiated exactly once.
+Between these two calls, all components are instantiated at most once.

 ### Session